 60. Have a treasure hunt with, and for, your kids.
 It was one of my favorite memories with my own dad, and my kids still talk about how much fun they had (on theirs).

-– Mom Chantel Wright of Ferndale (and Metro Parent’s operations manager)
+– Mom Chantel Wright of Ferndale and Metro Parent’s former operations manager

 61. See the Grand Canyon (and have dinner at Phantom Ranch, at the bottom of it!).